ajx42/oh-my-db/scripts/cloudlab_setup/README.md

 ## Cloudlab

-To generate a json config and put it on every node.
+To generate a csv config and put it on every node.
 Note that the location of the config can be modified in `smutils.py`.

 ```bash
 python sminstaller.py --manifest manifest.xml --pvt-key ~/.ssh/id_ed25519